gergo-dryrun/staticsite-infra/README.md

 # Quickstart Hosting Static Site on AWS Part 1: Infrastructure
-###### Cloudformation stack suite to deploy static site behind cloudfront with optional test environment and WAF protection
+###### Cloudformation stack suite to deploy static site behind cloudfront with optional staging environment and WAF protection

 This project includes a master CloudFormation template that bundles up independent stacks:

  * CloudFront distribution with s3 bucket as origin
  * [Optional] WebACL with a suite of security automations
- * [Optional] IP restricted test environment
+ * [Optional] IP restricted staging environment

 Additionally includes separate template for: